-1.5.1.
-The determination of all decisions under the Planning Acts including all planning applications and applications for advertisement consent, listed building consent and conservation area consent is delegated to the Deputy Chief Executive except where:

-Matters Reserved for a Decision:

-- (a) The application is contrary to the provisions of an approved or draft development plan policy and is recommended for permission, and in the opinion of the Strategic Director-Finance the application is likely to: - (i) be potentially controversial; - (ii) be of significant public interest; - (iii) have a significant impact on the environment; or - (iv) raise matters which should be referred to the Development Control Committee. - (b) The application is submitted by or on behalf of the Council for its own development, except for the approval of development which is unlikely to have any major impacts and to which no objections have been received. - (c) A legal agreement (Section 106 or similar) is required except in the case of minor noncontentious agreements or minor amendments to existing legal agreements. - (d) A Ward Member has notified the StrategicDirector Finance in writing or by emailwithin 3 weeks of the publication of the dete rmined by the Development Control mittee, and: (i) the notification is supported by one or more Planning grounds; and (ii) where the item relates to a matter of local concern. (iii) Provided that this "call-in" shall not be exercised by any Member with a prejudicial interest. (e) The application is submitted by: (i) a serving Member or Officer of the Council; (ii) reasonable steps will also be taken to ensure Development Control Committee considers applications submitted by: (iii) a person who has served as Member or Officer of the Council in the five year period before the application was submitted, or (iv) their respective co-habiting partners 1.5.1 Making orders to revoke or modify planning permissions, to impose conditions, to remove buildings or repair listed buildings.
+Funct ions: Mat tters Reserved for a Decision: 1.5.1.
+The determination of all decisions under the Planning Acts including all planning applications and applications for advertisement consent, listed building consent and conservation area consent is delegated to the Deputy Chief Executive except where: (b) The application is contrary to the provisions of an approved or draft development plan policy and is recommended for permission, and in the opinion of the Strategic Director- Finance the application is likely to: (i) be potentially controversial; (ii) be of significant public interest; (iii) have a significant impact on the environment; or (iv) raise matters which should be referred to the Development Control Committee.
+The application is submitted by or on behalf of the Council for its own development, except for the approval of development which is unlikely to have any major impacts and to which no objections have been received.
+A legal agreement (Section 106 or similar) is required except in the case of minor non- required except in the case of minor non- contentious agreements or minor amendments to existing legal agreements. (d) A Ward Member has notified the Strategic Director - Finance in writing or by email within 3 weeks of the publication of the dete kly list that the application should be rmined by the Development Control mittee, and: the notification is supported by one or more Planning grounds; and (ii) where the item relates to a matter of local concern. (iii) Provided that this "call-in" shall not be exercised by any Member with a prejudicial interest. (e) The application is submitted by: (i) a serving Member or Officer of the Council; (ii) reasonable steps will also be taken to ensure Development Control Committee considers applications submitted by: (iii) a person who has served as Member or Officer of the Council in the five year period before the application was submitted, or (iv) their respective co-habiting partners 1.5.1 Making orders to revoke or modify planning permissions, to impose conditions, to remove buildings or repair listed buildings.
 All matte rs reserved.
 1.5.2 Making tree preservation orders. То consi der objections or other representations.
-1.5.3 Serving Building Preservation Notices or Listed Building Repair Notices. rs reserved except where necessary to notice in an emergency.
+1.5.3 Serving Building Preservation Notices or Listed Building Repair Notices. ers reserved except where necessary to notice in an emergency.